Top 5 Sailing Knots - Sailing Orlando

 Clove Hitch Knot - Sailing Orlando

-How to tie a Cleat Hitch
+Knot #4: How to Tie a Cleat Hitch

 Cleat Hitch - Sailing Orlando